MEDomics-UdeS/MEDprofiles/README.md

 ```

-## 3. How to use the package
+## 3. How to use the repository

-To use the package, follow these steps:
+To use the repository, follow these steps:

 1. **Create the master table**: Start by running the *create_master_table.ipynb* file located in the folder
    corresponding to the dataset you wish to use.

-2. **Specify the constants**: Open the *src/back/constant.py* file and comment/uncomment the lines that correspond to
-   your dataset.
-This step helps in setting the appropriate constants.

-3. **Create the classes matching your master table**: Run the main function in the
-   *src/back/create_classes_from_master_table.py* file, providing the path to the master table file as a parameter.
-   - For the Meningioma dataset, the file location is *../../data/meningioma/csv/master_table.csv*.
-   - For the MIMIC-IV dataset, the file location is *../../data/mimic/csv/master_table.csv*.
-   The classes will be created under the MEDclasses folder.
-Initially, the folder contains definitions for four classes:
-   - MEDbaseObject
-   - MEDcohort
-   - MEDprofile
-   - MEDtab

-   Ensure that the MEDtab definition is empty (i.e., contains only "pass") because the creation of classes will modify
-   and complete the MEDtab attributes.

-4. **Instantiate the master table data as MEDprofile objects**: Run the main function in the
+2. **Instantiate the master table data as MEDprofiles**: Follow the *notebooks/initialize_MEDprofiles_from_mimic_data.ipynb*
-   *src/back/instantiate_data_from_master_table.py* file, providing the path to the master table (*source_file*) and the
-   path for the generated binary file (*destination_file*).
-   - For the Meningioma dataset:
-     - The *source_file* is *../../data/meningioma/csv/master_table.csv*.
-     - The *destination_file* is *../../data/meningioma/MEDprofileData*.
-   - For the MIMIC-IV dataset:
-     - The *source_file* is *../../data/mimic/csv/master_table.csv*.
-     - The *destination_file* is *../../data/mimic/MEDprofileData*.

-5. Once you have completed these steps, you can visualize your datasets as MEDprofiles by following the notebook
-   tutorials.
-For more information, refer to the [Tutorials](#5-tutorials) section.
+   file instructions.
+This notebook illustrate the process with the mimic data.
+You may need to make some adjustments if
+   you work with the meningioma dataset.
+At the end of the execution you must have a MEDclasses folder created at the
+   root of your project and a binary file containing MEDprofiles data located at *data/mimic/MEDprofiles_bin*.

+3. **Display and manipulate a MEDprofile figure**: Follow the *notebooks/display_MEDprofile_figure.ipynb* file
+   instructions.

+4. **Display, manipulate and generate static CSV files from a MEDcohort figure**: Follow the
+   *notebooks/display_MEDcohort_figure_and_generate_static_csv.ipynb* file instructions.
+At the end of the execution
+   you must have generated static csv files under the *output/* folder.

 ## 4. Documentation